samlletas/syxg50-control-panel/README.md

 - Left click to select next channel.
 - Right click to select previous channel.
 - Scroll wheel to select next/previous channel.
+- Number keys to change channel (from 1 to 10).

 ## FAQ